Ringed Seal Facts

-The Ringed Seal attains an average length of approximately 69 in (175 cm) and a body weight of as much as 308 lb (140 kg).
+The beautiful Ringed Seal attains an average length of roughly 69 in (175 cm) and a body weight of as much as 308 lb (140 kg).
 Even the smallest seal is still pretty big.

-The head of the Ringed Seal is relatively small, and the body is comparatively plump.
+The head of the Ringed Seal remains relatively small, and the body is comparatively plump.
 There are also several subspecies, ranging in size.

 The name comes from the presence of dark silver-colored rings on the sides and back.
 The belly is usually a light silver.

-They possess surprisingly powerful claws on their front flippers.
+It also has surprisingly powerful claws on the front flippers.

 The Ringed Seal inhabits territories throughout the Arctic Ocean.
-Their wide area of habitation (along with their numbers) thankfully helps to ensure the survival of their species.
+This rather wide area of habitation (along with its numbers) thankfully helps to ensure the survival of the species.

-The animal generally prefers to inhabit areas of the ice floe.
+The animal also generally prefers to inhabit areas of the ice floe.